i998979/PAS/README.md

 # PAS

-PAS loads the .txt PAS database file from your SD Card and read it in order to import the data into the PAS system.
-You should have SD Card in your phone before using this app.
+PAS is an Android app that replicates real-life Public Address system used in a railway.
+By selecting the folder containing the database `.txt`, the database will be loaded, and the public address will be played with specific configurations.

 ## Guide

-- Create a folder named "PAS" in your SD Card root directory
+- Create a folder
-- Your database .txt file should be placed inside "PAS" older
-- Create 2 folders named "MTR" and "KCR" inside "PAS" folder
-- For audios inside "MTR", the file name is as follows:
-    - [Category, 3 char][Id][SubId][Language].[Extension] Eg. EME01C.mp3
+- Place the database `.txt` and public address file in `.mp3` in the same directory
-- For audios inside "KCR", the file name is as follows:
+- The file name is as follows:
-    - [Category]/[Id].[SubId][Language].[Extension] Eg. Emerg/01.1C.mp3
+    - `[Category][Id][SubId][Language].mp3` Eg. `EME01C.mp3`

-The database should code as follows:
+The database should be coded as follows:
 ````
 01	Platform
 02	Maximum